-- (a) State the reason for the action taken; - (b) Inform the protestant that a request for further administrative appeal of an adverse decision must be submitted in writing to the County Clerk within seven (7) working days after receipt of the decision by the General Services Director.
-If the award is not subject to approval by the Board (contracts for services for up to \$200,000), the General Services Director shall make the final decision on the merits of the protest.
+- (a) State the reason for the action taken; - (b) Inform the protestant that a request for further administrative appeal of an adverse decision must be submitted in writing to the Clerk of the Board within seven (7) working days after receipt of the decision by the General Services Director.
+If the award is not subject to approval by the Board (contracts for services for up to \$35,000), the General Services Director shall make the final decision on the merits of the protest.